-These are few examples of cornerstone content/pillar pages:
+These are a few examples of cornerstone content/pillar pages:

-- At Magnes Marketing we created content on SEO For Startups: Best SEO Practices in 2021.
+- At Magnes Marketing we created content on SEO For Startups in 2022: Everything You Need To Know.
 This content aims to help startups to understand SEO and learn how to implement them to get long-term success.

 - Panda Security, a company that specializes in IT security solutions created content on The Complete Guide to Recycling Electronics.
 Although this content is not directly related to their niche, it provides information on why it is important to completely erase your data before recycling your electronic devices.

 - PropertyGuru helps people and real estate developers to list their properties for rental or sales.
 So, they published The Complete Guide to Home Loans in Malaysia to educate people about home loans.

 The odds are extremely low that a startup founder is going to hire Magnes Marketing by typing “SEO for Startups” in Google.
 But, the startup founder will be delighted to find such an informative article that will help them to clearly understand the importance of SEO for their startup.
 Even if the startup does not hire Magnes Marketing immediately, they will acknowledge Magnes Marketing’s blog as a trustable SEO resource and consider hiring soon.